 So when a keeper puts a foot wrong, the level of scrutiny they receive is massive.
 Add to this the long list of skills required in a goalkeeper, which includes catching, saving, aerial dominance, footwork, distribution, and communication, and you've got a seriously difficult role.

-On top of that, there's only one place for a goalkeeper in a starting XI, so the competition in this area of the pitch is unlike that in any other position (Arsenal's Aaron Ramsdale vs David Raya situation being a great example of how difficult it is to maintain a Number 1 spot as a professional goalkeeper).
+On top of that, there's only one place for a goalkeeper in a starting XI, so the competition in this area of the pitch is unlike that in any other position (the way David Raya only locked down the Arsenal No. 1 shirt after a season-long contest with Aaron Ramsdale (who eventually left for Southampton in 2024) shows how difficult it is to hold the starting spot as a professional goalkeeper).
 This unique cocktail of challenges surely makes the goalkeeper the hardest position in soccer.
 If you'd like to find out more about this position, check out our article on the role of the goalkeeper in soccer.